Create a Lido CSM DV

 Finally, submit the transaction to create the Safe by clicking on the **Create** button.

-The squad leader should obtain the reward addresses from all the cluster members (if members want to use a distinct address to the one they sign with for receiving rewards).
-Open https://app.splits.org and create a New contract.
+The squad leader should obtain the reward addresses from all the cluster members (this can be the same address used in the SAFE contract).
+Open <https://app.splits.org> and create a `New contract`.
 Make sure to select the appropriate network.

 Finally, click the **Create Split** button, execute the transaction and share the created split contract with all cluster members for review.